Malacañang Palace

-The original structure was built in 1750 by Don Luis José Rocha Camiña, a physician and Spaniard in the galleon trade, who built it as a summer house with his wife Gregoria Tuason de Zaballa, daughter of Don Antonio Tuason & Doña Justa de Zaballa.
-It is located in San Miguel along the Pasig River.
-The Rocha property was built of stone, described as being a relatively modest country house (although modern day Rochas say it was not small and in fact had a ballroom) with a bath house on the river and gardens, all enclosed by a stone fence.
+The original structure was built in 1750 by Don Luis José de la Rocha Camiña, a Spaniard physician in the galleon trade, who built it as a summer house with his wife, Gregoria Tuason de Zaballa, daughter of don Antonio Tuason and doña Justa de Zaballa.
+It is located in San Miguel, along the Pasig River.
+The Rocha property was built of stone and described as being a relatively modest country house (although modern-day Rochas say it was not small and in fact had a ballroom) with a bath house on the river and gardens, all enclosed by a stone fence.
 The latter was probably a nipa-roofed and bamboo-enclosed structure built on the water, away from the gaze of passing boats.
-It was easily accessible from Intramuros and Binondo by boat or carriage or on horseback.
+It was easily accessible from Intramuros and Binondo by boat, carriage, or horseback.
 Malacañan was purchased by the state in 1825 as the summer residence for the Spanish governor-general upon Colonel José Miguel Formento's death.

-Following an earthquake on June 3, 1863, which destroyed the governor-general's official residence the Palacio del Gobernador in the walled city of Intramuros, Malacañan became the official seat of power of Spanish colonial rule.
-Use of the palace as the official state residence of colonial rulers was continued after sovereignty over the islands was ceded to the United States in 1898.
+Following an earthquake on June 3, 1863, which destroyed the governor-general's official residence, the Palacio del Gobernador in the walled city of Intramuros, Malacañan became the official seat of power of Spanish colonial rule.
+The use of the palace as the official state residence of colonial rulers continued after sovereignty over the islands was ceded to the United States in 1898.
 General Wesley Merritt was the first American governor to make use of the estate as his residence.

 Since 1863, the palace has been occupied by eighteen Spanish governors-general, fourteen American military and civil governors, and later the presidents of the Philippines.
 The palace had been enlarged and refurbished several times since 1750; the grounds were expanded to include neighboring estates, and many buildings were demolished and constructed during the Spanish and American periods.
-Its posts were strengthened, roof tiles replaced with corrugated iron sheets, balconies repaired and both exterior and interior beautified.
-More recently, between 1978 and 1979 the palace building was drastically remodeled and extensively rebuilt by First Lady Imelda Marcos during the tenure of Ferdinand Marcos.
+Its posts were strengthened, roof tiles replaced with corrugated iron sheets, balconies repaired, and both the exterior and interior were beautified.
+More recently, between 1978 and 1979, the palace building was drastically remodeled and extensively rebuilt by First Lady Imelda Marcos during the tenure of Ferdinand Marcos.
 Malacañang was the only major government building in Manila to survive heavy artillery bombing during the Second World War.
 The palace continues to be the centerpiece of the upscale district of San Miguel, spared by the war.